-[Primary strata as used in the selection of the sample]

-Cross-sectional and longitudinal Reference period: at selection

-Mode of collection: frame, register or sample design
+[Primary strata as used in the selection of the sample] BASIC DATA (Basic household data including degree of urbanisation) Cross-sectional and longitudinal Reference period: at selection Unit: household Mode of collection: frame, register or sample design

+V Values

+1 - 99999

+F lags

+1 filled

+-2 not applicable (no stratification)

 DB050 provides an identification code for the strata in case the target population (or a part thereof) is stratified.
-Stratifying a population means dividing it into non-overlapping subpopulations, called strata.
+Stratifying a population means dividing it into non-overlapping sub-populations, called strata.
 Independent samples are then selected within each stratum.

-In order to facilitate the computation of the standard errors for the common EU indicators, for the equivalised disposable income, for the unadjusted gender pay gap and for a list of income components, countries should fill in this variable (in the case of stratification) for ALL waves in the file, and not only the first one of the sub-sample (being the year of the selection of the concerned household).
+In order to facilitate the computation of the standard errors for the common EU indicators, for the equivalised disposable income, for the unadjusted gender pay gap and for a list of income components, countries should1 fill in this variable (in the case of stratification) for ALL waves in the file, and not only the first one of the sub-sample (being the year of the selection of the concerned household).
 The recorded information, however, always refers to the situation at the time of the selection of the concerned household.